Money Stress: How to Manage it

 2) Set Mini Money Goals

-By setting mini money goals you can motivate yourself to manage your money.
+By setting mini money goals you can motivate yourself to manage your money better and reduce your money stress as a result.
 For example, break down a bigger savings goal into smaller targets.
 These mini targets are also great to keep you on track and reduce stress surrounding your finances.

 A sinking fund is a great method to break down a larger savings goal and help put into perspective the time-scale needed to save for your large purchase.
 By identifying a time frame you have less uncertainty about when, or how, you will pay.
 You can find out more about this method here.